What is TC40 & SAFE Data?

 Of all the transactions that had TC40 data, 11.3% of the fraud cases were resolved with a prevention alert and 63.7% advanced to a chargeback.
 However, 25% of transactions listed on the TC40 reports didn’t have an alert nor a chargeback.

-Again, simply noting that fraud happened doesn’t automatically mean a chargeback will follow
+Again, simply noting a fraud claim doesn’t automatically mean a chargeback will follow

-3. Merchants might be the only ones who don’t know there is a fraud problem.
+3. You might be the only one who doesn’t know there is a fraud problem.

-When a cardholder claims fraud, the issuing bank collects the fraud data and submits the notification to the card network.
-The card network consolidates the information from all issuing banks and then distributes the transactions by merchant to the corresponding acquiring banks
+When cardholders make fraud claims, the issuing banks collect and submit the fraud notifications to the card networks.
+The card networks consolidate the information from all issuing banks and then distribute the reports by merchant to the corresponding acquiring banks.

-Acquiring banks rarely automatically pass TC40 or SAFE data along to merchants.
-Merchants can request this information, but acquiring banks typically do not have an easy way to share it.
+Acquiring banks rarely have an automated system to pass SAFE or TC40 data claim reports along to merchants.
+You can request this information, but acquiring banks typically do not have an easy way to pass this information along.

-If merchants don’t have access to their fraud data and they aren’t receiving chargebacks for unauthorized purchases (see point #2 above), a fraud problem could grow significantly before it is detected.
+If you don’t have access to your fraud data and you aren’t receiving chargebacks for unauthorized purchases (see point #2 above), a fraud problem could grow significantly before it is detected.

-For example, Visa uses data from TC40 reports to calculate a merchant’s ratio of fraud to sales dollar amounts and the overall value of all fraudulent transactions.
-Merchants who exceed thresholds for both of these metrics may be enrolled in one of two (standard or excessive) Visa Fraud Monitoring Programs.
+Visa uses data from TC40 reports to calculate your ratio of fraud to sales dollar amounts and the overall value of all fraudulent transactions.
+If you exceed thresholds for both of these metrics, you may be enrolled in one of two (standard or excessive) Visa Fraud Monitoring Programs.

 Value of Monthly Fraud TransactionsMonthly Ratio of Fraud Dollars to Sales Dollars